Wildfire: Its Effects on Drinking Water Quality

 - Electricity/power outages or fire damage to structures (e.g. building, water intake valve, water well head, treatment system, piping, etc.)

-The use of fire retardants to fight wildfires is common in B.C.
+The use of fire retardants and foams to fight wildfires is common in B.C.
 When good practices are followed, there is little risk to human health and the environment.
-The most commonly used fire retardant in B.C. is made of nearly 90 percent water.
-A nitrogen-based product, similar to fertilizer, is added along with small amounts of additives to make it fight fires better.
-This adds a red color, so the fire fighters can see where it is dropped.

-People and pets should avoid direct contact with fire retardants.
-If inhaled or ingested, immediate first aid is not likely required.
-However, you should contact a physician or B.C.
-Drug and Poison Control Center for advice at www.dpic.org/ or call 1 800 567-8911.
+People and pets should avoid direct contact with fire retardants and foams.
+If inhaled or ingested, immediate first aid is likely not required.
+But, you should contact a physician or B.C.
+Drug and Poison Control Center for advice at www.dpic.org/ or call 1-800 -567-8911.

 What are the long-term impacts to my water quality?